ZW-xjtlu/RbashGEO/README.md

 )
 ```

--   Check the alignment result in R all together with this command.
+-   Check the organized alignment result in R all together with this command.

 ``` r
 RbashGEO::Check_hisat2_reports()
 ```

-You should see something like below.
+You should see a list as the following.

 > RbashGEO::Check\_hisat2\_reports()
 > $SRR5417009